aakshintala/website-dev/content/simulator.md

 ----

 ## Getting the Skeleton Code
-You can clone the code from [to be updated].
+You can clone the code from [GitHub](https://github.com/aakshintala/comp590-154Project).
 You should implement your processor by modifying the existing SystemVerilog files and adding new ones. _top.sv_ is the top-level SystemVerilog file and _Core.sv_ is your processor core.
 The README file contains more detailed instructions.

 __Project Report__
-In addition to submitting your code (using "make submit"), you should also submit a short report (ideally, no more than 3 pages).
+In addition to submitting your code (via a private GitHub/BitBucket repository), you should also submit a short report (ideally, no more than 3 pages).
 It should provide a high-level overview of your processor pipeline, the implemented features and details of each pipeline stage.
 In particular:
 * General flavor of your processor: scalar or super-scalar, out-of-order or in-order, etc.
 * Instruction and data cache details
 * How your caches connect to the main memory (e.g., how you arbitrate between them)